310 Ross Hall

 Summer 2002 Research Mathematician, ChevronTexaco, San Ramon, CA

-1. V. GINTING, F. PEREIRA, A. RAHUNANTHAN, Rapid Quantification of Uncertainty in Permeability and Porosity of Oil Reservoirs for Enabling Predictive Simulation, to appear in Mathematics and Computers in Simulation (2013)
+7. V. GINTING, F. PEREIRA, A. RAHUNANTHAN, Rapid Quantification of Uncertainty in Permeability and Porosity of Oil Reservoirs for Enabling Predictive Simulation, Mathematics and Computers in Simulation, 99 (2014), pp. 139-152

-4. C. BI, V. GINTING, A Posteriori Error Estimates of Discontinuous Galerkin Method for Nonmonotone Quasi-linear Elliptic Problems, to appear in Journal of Scientific Computing, (2012)
+8. C. BI, V. GINTING, Global Superconvergence and A Posteriori Error Estimates of Finite Element Method for Second-order Quasilinear Elliptic Problems, Journal of Computational and Applied Mathematics, 260 (2014), pp. 78-90

 8. Years (2012-present), Bradley McCaskill, M.S. student, Multiscale Methods